ThomasCsson/MASSIVEChem/README.md

 - Arthur Humery, leading expert amongst the new generation of Computational Chemical Programmers and CEO of Plastogaz, https://github.com/Arthurhmy

 **What is mass spectrometry ?**
-   - Mass spectrometry is a very important analytical tool which allows to recognize which molecule was present in a mixture by ionizing it and passing it through a magnetic field
-   - test
+   - Mass spectrometry is an analytical technique used to identify and quantify chemical compounds in a sample by measuring the mass and sometimes the charge of molecules.
+It involves separating ions according to their mass-to-charge ratio (m/z), then detecting and analysing them.
+This method is widely used in chemistry, biochemistry, pharmacology and other fields to characterise substances and understand their structure and composition.

 Let us go through the steps required to make this package.

 #### Imported packages

-In order to run the package correctly, the following packages need to be installed.
+In order to run the package correctly, the following packages need to be installed using the following command

 ```bash
 pip install matplotlib